Section 1: Introduction

 Beringia it is likely that they moved around quite a bit to locate the resources they needed for food, water, clothing, tools, and shelter.
 In time, some People found places where they had all they needed and established villages in those places.
 Others continued to move, usually in accordance with the seasons.

-Most of North Dakota’s People were nomadic or semi-nomadic until about 400 A.D.
+Most of North Dakota’s People were nomadic or semi-nomadic until about 1200 A.D.
 Nomads might have moved 12 to 20 times a year.
-Because they were migrating to find game and plant foods, they lived in housing that could be easily packed up and taken with them, or they built shelters whenever they settled down for a little while.
+Because they migrated to find game and plant foods, they lived in housing that could be easily packed up and taken with them, or they built shelters whenever they settled down for a little while.
 They probably traveled more during summer and fall when it was important to find game and plants to preserve for winter.
 They probably moved a little less often in winter.

-Archaeological evidence tells us that by 400 A.D., some People were living in permanent homes in fortified villages.
+Archaeological evidence tells us that by 1200 A.D., some People lived in permanent homes in fortified villages.
 They became sedentary.
 Other People continued to move about, usually following bison herds.
 As the People made changes in their lives, they continued to remember their past and told the stories to their children.
 These stories came to be known as origin stories.
 Every group of People has a story about where they came from.
 Some groups have more than one origin story.
 These stories help us to reach back into the past to learn more about the earliest residents of North Dakota.
 We can learn a lot about the culture of the People and what qualities they thought were important by reading or listening to their origin stories.

 Anthropologists (AN thro POL oh jists) use science to learn more about how People traveled to the place where they settled.
 Scientists use scientific tools to examine the evidence of travels.
-By looking at the tools and pottery that the People made, anthropologists determine where the People lived at different times.
+By scientifically examining the tools and pottery that the People made, anthropologists determine where the People lived at different times.
 Of course, anthropologists have not found all of the evidence they need, but they have helped us understand how people moved about trading ideas and goods and learning new ways to live.

 Why is this important?
 It is important to consider both origin stories and scientific evidence when studying the ancient People of North Dakota.
 Origin stories sometimes match up with scientific evidence.
 Together, both science and oral tradition help us understand a little more about how People lived, who they traded with, and how they adapted to new conditions.